What Resident Students Can Expect for Spring 2021

 Resident students who will be living in a shared room, suite, or apartment will be considered a “family unit.”
 Within the “family unit,” students are not required, but are encouraged, to maintain six feet of physical distance.

 All lobby guests must wear a mask or face covering and physically distance (six feet apart).
-Students are strongly encouraged to regularly wash hands after passing through public spaces, after using bathroom facilities, before and after eating, etc. In addition, each resident student will be provided with a welcome kit, which will include a mask, hand sanitizer, and other health-related items.
+Students are strongly encouraged to regularly wash hands after passing through public spaces, after using bathroom facilities, before and after eating, etc.

 Resident students must bring sanitizing cleaning supplies to be utilized for cleaning within their individual rooms and bathrooms.
 A list of possible sanitizing cleaning supplies and other related items may be found on the “Suggested Items to Bring 2020-2021” document available through the Office of Housing & Residence Life website on the Resident Resources page.

 To minimize contact in the event that a staff member must enter a student room for maintenance-related purposes, students are advised to leave the room until the work is completed.
 In the event that a student cannot leave the room, all staff members and room occupants will wear masks and maintain a physical distance.
-In situations where Housing & Residence Life or Campus Safety staff would need to enter a student room, all staff members and room occupants will be expected to wear masks and maintain a physical distance.
+In situations where Housing and Residence Life or Campus Safety staff would need to enter a student room, all staff members and room occupants will be expected to wear masks and maintain a physical distance.

-Quarantine Protocols for Resident Students
+Quarantine & Isolation Protocols for Residential Students